 If you are in an abusive relationship, don’t be trapped by guilt, confusion, or self-blame.
 You are not to blame for staying in an abusive relationship or not recognizing the abuse soon enough.
 Although it might take you some time to get over your feelings, you shouldn’t give up on yourself.
-You have the right to end the relationship that is not healthy for you.
+You have the right to end a relationship that is not healthy for you.
 Living in an abusive relationship can lead to CPTSD.

-Remember it’s your life and you deserve to be happy.
+Remember, it’s your life, and you deserve to be happy.
 You are worth it, and in the future, you can find a healthy relationship based on love and mutual respect.